Geeklord-Tazheeb/Geeklord-Tazheeb/README.md

 - 🤝 I’m looking for help with **APIs**

-- 👨‍💻 All of my projects are available at [my portfolio] (https://www.tazheeb.com/)
+- 👨‍💻 All of my projects are available at [tazheeb.com] (https://www.tazheeb.com/)

 - 💬 Ask me about **React Js**

-- 📄 Know about my experiences [tazheeb.com](tazheeb.com)
+- 📄 Know about my experiences [tazheeb.com](https://www.tazheeb.com/)

 - ⚡ Fun fact **tea over coffee**